27J - Supporting the Thinking Classroom

 Eligible and accepted children will attend at no cost to the family.
 Classes are 4 days per week, 3 hours per day on Monday, Tuesday, Thursday and Friday (no class on Wednesday).
 Transportation is available to those families who attend their home school and families may incur a monthly transportation fee.

-In order to qualify, students must live within 27J boundary lines, must be 4 years old on or before Oct.
-1, 2017 or 3 years old by August 15, 2017 and have identified risk factors.
-(Students with no identifiable risk factors will not be considered for CPP).
+In order to qualify, students must live within 27J boundary lines.
+Students with no identifiable risk factors will not be considered for CPP.

 Applications are available here (English/Español)or at the Educational Service Center, 18551 E. 160th Ave., Brighton, CO.